mizoxes/TinyDB/README.md

 CONDITION must respect the following syntax: ```CRITERION1 AND CRITERION2 AND ...```  (*)

 where each CRITERION includes 2 operators and 1 operand; for example the following is a valid condition: ```col1 < col2 AND col2 = col3```

+---
+TinyDB also supports user authentication, users must provide a connection string along with their connection request.

+The connection string has the format: ```username:password:dbName```

+TinyDB verifies that username:password combination by looking for a record in the accounts table found in the reserved _tinyDB_accounts_ database.

+---

 Improvement ideas:
 - Use a B-Tree instead of linear search to speed up operations.